babsey/nest-desktop-legacy/README.md

 ### For the window interface with electron

-The configuration for the electron is saved as 'config.json' file in
+The configuration for the electron is saved as `electron.json` file in `./config` folder.
-- %APPDATA%/nest-desktop on Windows
-- $XDG_CONFIG_HOME or ~/.config/nest-desktop on Linux
-- ~/Library/Application Support/nest-desktop on Mac OSX

 #### Window configuration
 The application create a window with these window properties - width, height, frame, fullscreen.